Interested in following Writing About Writing?

 If you're trying to follow Writing About Writing, it might actually be confusing to navigate all the different ways to do so.
-We're on several social media, but not every social medium is updated in the same way.
-Some follow the blog, but others follow me as a writer.
+We're on several social media, but every social medium is updated a little bit differently.
 Some get every post I make, no matter how major or minor.
-(Many days there are two posts but one of them is relatively minor or a menu or some sort of revision of an older article.)
-Some media are privy to a cycle of "reruns" where (once a day) I cycle through the popular posts of the past so that new folks can see some of the things they missed (and old fans can be reminded of treasured classics).
+Some media are privy to a cycle of "reruns" where, at least once a day, I cycle through the popular posts of the past so that new folks can see some of the things they missed (and old fans can be reminded of treasured classics).

 I'm not really present on any of these social media (except for Facebook).
-I cross post articles and very occasionally put something else up.
+I cross-post articles and very occasionally put something else up.
+But if you try to follow ALL THE WAYS, you'll end up with a lot of redundancy.

 So what's the final word on how you should be following W.A.W.?